ludwig-ai/ludwig-docs/src/docs/user_guide.md

                         experiment name
   --model_name MODEL_NAME
                         name for the model
-  --data_csv DATA_CSV   input data CSV file.
-If it has a split column, it will
+  --dataset  DATASET   input dataset used for training.
+If it has a split
-                        be used for splitting (0: train, 1: validation, 2:
+                        column, it will be used for splitting (0: train,
-                        test), otherwise the dataset will be randomly split --data_train_csv DATA_TRAIN_CSV
+                        1: validation, 2: test), otherwise the dataset will be randomly split --training_set TRAINING_SET
-                        input train data CSV file --data_validation_csv DATA_VALIDATION_CSV
+                        input training data
+  --validation_set VALIDATION_SET
-                        input validation data CSV file --data_test_csv DATA_TEST_CSV
+                        input validation data
+  --test_set TEST_SET
-                        input test data CSV file --data_hdf5 DATA_HDF5
+                        input test data
-                        input data HDF5 file.
-It is an intermediate preprocess version of the input CSV created the first time a CSV file is used in the same directory with the same name and a hdf5 extension --data_train_hdf5 DATA_TRAIN_HDF5
-                        input train data HDF5 file.
-It is an intermediate preprocess version of the input CSV created the first time a CSV file is used in the same directory with the same name and a hdf5 extension --data_validation_hdf5 DATA_VALIDATION_HDF5
-                        input validation data HDF5 file.
-It is an intermediate preprocess version of the input CSV created the first time a CSV file is used in the same directory with the same name and a hdf5 extension --data_test_hdf5 DATA_TEST_HDF5
-                        input test data HDF5 file.
-It is an intermediate preprocess version of the input CSV created the first time a CSV file is used in the same directory with the same name and a hdf5 extension --train_set_metadata_json TRAIN_SET_METADATA_JSON
+  --data_format DATA_FORMAT  format of the dataset.
+Valid values are auto,
+                        csv, excel, feature, fwf, hdf5, html, tables, json, json, jsonl, parquet, pickle, sas, spss, stata, tsv

+  --train_set_metadata_json TRAIN_SET_METADATA_JSON
                         input metadata JSON file.
-It is an intermediate preprocess file containing the mappings of the input CSV created the first time a CSV file is used in the same directory with the same name and a json extension -sspi, --skip_save_processed_input
-                        skips saving intermediate HDF5 and JSON files -md MODEL_DEFINITION, --model_definition MODEL_DEFINITION
+It is an intermediate preprocess file containing the mappings of the input CSV created the first time a CSV file is used in the same directory with the same name and a json extension -md MODEL_DEFINITION, --model_definition MODEL_DEFINITION
                         model definition
   -mdf MODEL_DEFINITION_FILE, --model_definition_file MODEL_DEFINITION_FILE